rvflash/genum/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/rvflash/genum?)](https://goreportcard.com/report/github.com/rvflash/genum)

-`genum` parses if provided a comma-separated values (CSV) file, or the standard input by default to automate the generation of a Go file, where CVS data becoming constant values of an enum type.
+`genum` parses if provided a comma-separated values (CSV) file, or the standard input by default to automate the generation of a Go file, where CSV becoming constant values of an enum type.

 Given a name of a (signed or unsigned) integer, float or string type T and a package name, `genum` will create a new self-contained Go source file, named by default `<T>.go` with only constant values.